OneSignal/OneSignal-WordPress-Plugin/readme.txt

 3. Follow the instructions on the new OneSignal Wordpress menu option to get started.

 == Changelog ==
+= 1.3.2 =
+- Fixed settings save when subdomain goes from set to empty.
+Admin JS now uses jQuery instead of $.

 = 1.3.1 =
 - Fixed HTTP popup prompt dialog to not display empty values if configuration options are unset